juntingcai/PocketRealtor/server/README.md

 Otherwise, the fail code and reason will show as in static/Constant.js

 ## Token
-To test if your token is valid make a post request with HEADER key-value -> "Authorization":"YOUR TOKEN" If the token is valid, it will return the user's info in Json.
+* To test if your token is valid, make a post request with HEADER key-value -> "Authorization":"YOUR TOKEN"
+* If the token is valid, it will return the user's info in Json.
 ```
 Post: localhost:3000/testUserToken
 ```